humdrum-tools/humdrum-documentation/tool/simil/index.md

 spine, separated by commas.
 Common subordinate patterns will appear frequently in the `**simxrf` output.

-It is recommended that output files produced using the **simil** command should be given names with the distinguishing \`.sim\' extension.
+It is recommended that output files produced using the <span class="tool">simil</span> command should be given names with the distinguishing \`.sim\' extension.

 ------------------------------------------------------------------------

 ### FURTHER DETAILS

-The **simil** program implements the Damerau-Levenshtein metric for edit distance (see [REFERENCES](#REFERENCES)).
+The <span class="tool">simil</span> program implements the Damerau-Levenshtein metric for edit distance (see [REFERENCES](#REFERENCES)).
 Permissible edit operations include substitutions and deletions.
 Each edit action incurs a penalty, and the cummulative edit-distance penalty determines the similarity.

-In the default operation, **simil** assigns equivalent edit penalties (1.0) for deletions and substitutions.
+In the default operation, <span class="tool">simil</span> assigns equivalent edit penalties (1.0) for deletions and substitutions.
 However, the user can explicitly define these penalties.

-The **simil** command allows the user to define the cost of each edit operation via an initialization file.
+The <span class="tool">simil</span> command allows the user to define the cost of each edit operation via an initialization file.
 The initialization file must be named `simil.rc` and be located in the current directory or the user's home directory.
 Arbitrary costs may be assigned to any of eight edit